How do I apply and where is the Expression of Interest form?

 - Update the order of your preferences.

-Can I remove a preference after I have submitted my application?
+Can I remove a preference after I have submitted my Expression of Interest?

-Yes, after you have submitted your application you will have the option to log back into your application form (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+Yes, after you have submitted your Expression of Interest, you will have the option to log back into your Expression of Interest form (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.
 Here you may remove any unwanted preferences and re-order any remaining preferences.

-Can I update the order of my preferences after I have submitted my application?
+Can I update the order of my preferences after I have submitted my Expression of Interest?

-Yes, once your application is submitted you will have the option to change the order of your existing preferences (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+Yes, once your Expression of Interest is submitted, you will have the option to change the order of your existing preferences (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.

-Can I change my preferences after I have submitted my application?
+Can I change my preferences after I have submitted my Expression of Interest?

 Technically yes, however you may only add preferences from the same discipline/s that you nominated in your original preferences.
-After you have submitted your application you can log back into your application form (up until the predetermined date, see Important Dates) and update your preferences on the Reorder Training Program Preferences page.
+After you have submitted your Expression of Interest, you can log back into your Expression of Interest form (up until the predetermined date, see Important Dates) and update your preferences on the Re-order Training Program Preferences page.

 Program disciplines that are acceptable for swapping preferences: